conversejs/converse.js/docs/source/security.rst

 all.

-Perhaps the ability to encrypt this cached data could be added in future versions of Converse.js, if there is sufficient demand for it.
+Perhaps the ability to encrypt this cached data could be added in future versions of Converse, if there is sufficient demand for it.

 However to date no significant mitigation or hardening measures have been taken to secure this cached data.

-Therefore, the best defence as website host is to avoid serving Converse.js with untrusted 3rd party code, and the best defence as an end-user is to avoid chatting on websites that host untrusted 3rd party code.
+Therefore, the best defence as website host is to avoid serving Converse with untrusted 3rd party code, and the best defence as an end-user is to avoid chatting on websites that host untrusted 3rd party code.
 The most common examples of such being advertising and analytics scripts.